tariqrahman/Pied-Piper-2.0/README.md

 ### NextAuth Authentication

-Configured Spotify as a provider to authenticate users, retrieving user information, and managing user sessions. user session tokens are generated when a user logs in certain pages can only be accessed with a valid token.
+Configured Spotify as a provider to authenticate users, retrieving user information, and managing user sessions.
+User session tokens are generated when a user logs in certain pages can only be accessed with a valid token.

 ### In-Depth Analysis

-By utilzing the Spotify API, data is drawn directly from a user's account. this ensures that a user's reccomendations of other users with similar taste are accurate and up-to-date!
+By utilzing the Spotify API, data is drawn directly from a user's account.
+This ensures that a user's reccomendations of other users with similar taste are accurate and up-to-date!

 ### Database

-Once a user logs into our application, their profile data and listening habits are posted to our database. using MongoDB, we are able to match existing users based on their listening habits.
+Once a user logs into our application, their profile data and listening habits are posted to our database.
+Using MongoDB, we are able to match existing users based on their listening habits.

 ### Community